zio/zio-cli/docs/args.md

 ```scala mdoc:silent
 Args.directory(name) // Used for a directory
 ```
 By default, the `CliApp` accepts paths pointing to files or directories that might or not exist.
-If you need to work with one of them exclusively you can use the type ` `:
+If you need to work with one of them exclusively you can use the trait `Exists`:
 ```scala mdoc:silent
 // Path can point to both existing or non-existing files or directories
 Args.file(name, exists = Exists.Either)